 FIGURE LEGENDS

 Figure 1.
-The expression of FOXM1 in ALK+ ALCL cell lines.
-(A) Western blot revealed the FOXM1 protein band in all 5 ALK+ ALCL cell lines examined.
-By contrast, FOXM1 was not detectable in normal peripheral blood mononuclear cells (PBMC).
-Jurkat cells served as the positive control.
-Vinculin was used as the loading control.
-(B) RT-PCR was performed to assess the expression of FOXM1B and FOXM1C mRNA in ALK+ ALCL.
-Both FOXM1B and FOXM1C were found in all 4 of 4 ALK+ ALCL as well as Jurkat cells, whereas they were absent in PMBC and the water control.
-GAPDH served as the internal control.
-(C) Western blot analysis following cytoplasmic (C)/nuclear (N) fractionation of two ALK+ ALCL cell lines revealed that FOXM1 expression was largely restricted to the nuclear fraction. α-actinin and HDAC-1 are controls for cytoplasmic and nuclear proteins, respectively.
-(D) Luciferase reporter assay using two ALK+ ALCL cell lines showed that FOXM1 is transcriptionally active in these cells.
-Triplicate experiments were performed.
+FOXM1 is expressed in NPM-ALK+ ALCL cell lines.
+(A) Western blot analysis for FOXM1 expression in the indicated cell lines.
+(B) RT-PCR for transcript levels of FOXM1B and FOXM1C mRNA in the indicated cell lines.
+(C) Western blot analysis of cytoplasmic (C)/nuclear (N) fractions of two NPM-ALK+ ALCL cell lines.
+(D) A FoxM1 promoter-Luciferase reporter assay to assess FOXM1 transcriptional activity in the indicated cell lines.
+Data represent technical/biological?
+Triplicates.
+Western data are prepresentative of x repeats?
+RT-PCR?

 Figure 2.
-Immunohistochemical detection of FOXM1.
-(A) Immunohistochemical studies of a case of ALK+ ALCL tumor showed FOXM1 highlighted in the reactive germinal centers (white arrow) and the large lymphoma cells infiltrating the sinusoids of a lymph node (black arrows) (immunoperoxidase, 100x).
-(B) High magnification (400X) of the same case of ALK+ ALCL highlighted the strong FOXM1 staining in the nuclei of lymphoma cells.
-In comparison, the surrounding benign, small lymphocytes were negative for FOXM1.
-(C) Immunohistochemical studies of a reactive tonsil showed that FOXM1 staining was largely restricted to the germinal centers.
-(D) High magnification of the same case of tonsil revealed that FOXM1 staining was largely restricted to centroblasts localized in the germinal centers (400X).
-(E) and (F) ALK+ ALCL tumors arising from NPM-ALK transgenic mice were immunostained with an anti-FOXM1 antibody, and the staining was found in the neoplastic cell population.
-Despite the nuclear accentuation, the cytoplasm of these neoplastic cells expressed FOXM1 (400X).
+FOXM1 is expressed in primary tumours of patients diagnosed with ALCL and tumours developing in transgenic mice expressing NPM-ALK in lymphocytes.
+(A) Immunohistochemical staining of a representative case of ALK+ ALCL shows FOXM1 expression in reactive germinal center lymphocytes (white arrow) and large lymphoma cells infiltrating the sinus of a lymph node (black arrows) (immunoperoxidase, 100x).
+(B) High magnification (400X) of the same case of ALK+ ALCL highlighting strong FOXM1 staining in the nuclei of lymphoma cells.
+In comparison, the surrounding benign, small lymphocytes are negative for FOXM1.
+(C) Immunohistochemical studies of a reactive tonsil show that FOXM1 expression is largely restricted to germinal centers.
+(D) High magnification of the same case of tonsil revealed that FOXM1 staining was largely restricted to centroblasts in germinal centers (400X).
+(E) and (F) ALK+ ALCL tumors arising from NPM-ALK transgenic mice express nuclear and cytoplasmic FOXM1 in the neoplastic cell population, although FOXM1 staining is stronger in the nucleus compared to the cytoplasm (400X).